bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Electricity consumption

--- TODO are we using 2 spaces to indent or 4?
-Get it straight. control.lua is the biggest offender so far

 -- TODO Test compatibility for 'boosting' friendly turrets with something complicated like the water gun mod.